LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Sometimes we have multiple hook objects that we need to use in the compilation of a source file.
-The Logtalk library includes support for two basic expansion workflows: a pipeline of hook objects, where the expansion results from an hook object are feed to the next hook object in the pipeline, and a set of hook objects, where expansions are tried until one of is found that succeeds.
+The Logtalk library includes support for two basic expansion workflows: a pipeline of hook objects, where the expansion results from a hook object are feed to the next hook object in the pipeline, and a set of hook objects, where expansions are tried until one of is found that succeeds.
 These workflows are implemented as parametric objects allowing combining them to implement more